milo-sobral/CUDADL/README.md

 # CUDADL

-This project is a learning project to recreate a simple deep learning library to get familiarized with CUDA.
+This project is a learning project to recreate a simple deep learning library to get familiarized with CUDA and C++.

 ## TODO
 - [x] Get some simple matrix multiplication going